SalomePlatform/shaper/src/SketchPlugin/doc/arcFeature.rst

 Arc
 ===

-The feature Arc creates an arc segment in the current Sketch.
+Arc feature creates an arc segment in the current Sketch.

-To add new Arc to the Sketch:
+To add a new Arc to the Sketch:

 #. select in the Main Menu *Sketch - > Arc* item  or
 #. click **Arc** button in Sketch toolbar: